 Supply and the Utah Housing Market

-In the first three months of 2021, the Utah housing market was staying on its current trajectory of big price increases and a lower inventory of houses for sale.
-You can see by the graph above that the median home price increased $15,000 in just three months while the total number of houses sold continued to decline.
+In the first three months of 2022 (not on this graph), the Utah housing market was staying on its current trajectory of big price increases, but there has been an increase in listings that is typical for early spring.
+You can see by the graph above that the median home price increased from $375,000 in the 4th quarter 2020 to $469,000 in the 4th quarter of 2021.
+The first quarter of 2022 has seen similar increases while the total number of houses sold is declining.
 This is certainly not a favorable trend for home buyers.
-One bit of good news from the graph is that the total number of houses listed on the MLS in Utah increased from the 4th quarter of 2020 to the 1st quarter of 2021.
+One bit of good news is that rising mortgage interest rates may slow the home appreciation rate.

 Typically, this would be the sign of a resilient and confident economy.
 And Utah certainly knows a thing or two about both resilience and confidence.

 The Utah housing market, like much of the United States, is affected by supply and demand.
 Right now there is little supply for a lot pf pent up demand.
 The total number of housing starts, including the Utah housing market, started to decline in 2006 and bottomed out in 2010.
-The graph in this article shows how the last decade has not been good for new housing starts including the Utah housing market.
+More on historical housing starts here.
 We have had a growing population with slowing home building since 2005.

 What about Utah’s demand for housing?
 Like most of the country, the demand for housing is high in Utah.
 What are some things that drive the demand side of housing in Utah?

 The “Silicon Slopes” And The Tech Boom In Utah